universal-model/react-todo-app-with-dependency-injection/README.md

 ## Example usage

 ### 1. Create module(s)
 Create module by extending it from 'Module'.
-Override configure function, and inside it, bind service names to service constructor functions
+Override 'configure' function, and inside it, bind service names to service constructor functions

 ServiceModule.ts